turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 7 runs, 7 assertions, 0 failures, 0 errors, 0 skips
 ```

 The test passes, but the implementation is kind of dumb.

+### Let's Go Deeper

-Let's make a test
-that forces us to write better code:
+Let's make a test that forces us to write better code:

 ```ruby
 class UnicornTest < Minitest::Test